After six months of homeschool and two days back at school, my 9 year old put in an impressive 90 minutes of homework last night… developing a cough.

 Nutri-Bears is a good all-round wholefood supplement for primary school children who are fussy-eaters.
 For teenagers and young adults, Little People is a good option if you are looking for an additional layer of baseline support during the colder months.

-All products referenced are available at Cytoplan, they supply science-based Food State and Wholefood nutritional supplements.
-They offer a 10% discount on the first order if you click on this link: www.cytoplan.co.uk.
+All products referenced are available at www.cytoplan.co.uk.
+They supply science-based Food State and Wholefood nutritional supplements.

 Please note that supplements aren’t a substitute for a healthy, varied diet.
 Keep introducing new plants and wholefoods to the mix and have fun experimenting with different textures and flavours.
 This really is the best recipe for optimum health.